Lege19/only-connect/README.md

  - althout a .ocq file can be created from any files, in order to be played it _must_ contain a file named "quiz.json"

 ### quiz.json
 The "quiz.json" file contains all the information needed to play your quiz.
+You can see an example quiz.json file [here](quiz.json).
 The root object of "quiz.json" should have a "name" field that will be displayed at the start and end of the quiz.
 And a "rounds" field that will hold an array of rounds.

 Each round is an object with a "name" field that is displayed at the start of the round, a "type" field which tells the player how to play the round, and an array of "questions".
 The type field only has certain options: